 The society was developed as a non-profit educational institution devoted to the teaching of microscopy and as a meeting place where members could share their experiences and techniques.

-Public programs are held bi-monthly at sites around the San Francisco Bay Area, traditionally on the second Wednesday of the month, September through May and occasionally on Saturday when a longer program is scheduled.
+Public programs are held bi-monthly at sites around the San Francisco Bay Area.
 Programs presented at these meetings cover a wide range of topics within the various fields of investigation in which the microscope is used.
 Active training programs in the use of the microscope are presented by members and invited speakers from the SF Bay Area and beyond as opportunities arise.
 Visitors are always welcome at the public meetings.

 Please see the Contact Information page for more information.